awsdocs/amazon-glacier-developer-guide/doc_source/api-GetVaultAccessPolicy.md

 ## Responses<a name="api-GetVaultAccessPolicy-responses"></a>

-In response, Amazon S3 Glacier \(Glacier\) returns the vault access policy in JSON format in the body of the response\.
+In response, Amazon S3 Glacier \(S3 Glacier\) returns the vault access policy in JSON format in the body of the response\.

 ### Syntax<a name="api-GetVaultAccessPolicy-responses-syntax"></a>